brookshelley/brookshelley.github.com/books.md

   humor.
 I loved this.
 I wish it were gayer, but I wish everything were gayer, so.
 As a more recentl Portlander, the pain, and amusement she talks about watching her city change is similar to how I felt about my home of Austin.

+13. **A Wrinkle in Time** [**](#ghost)

+    This was a re-read, but I loved diving through it again.

+14. **Things to Do When You're Goth in the Country** — Chavisa Woods [**](#ghost)

+    A truly excellent short-story collection that pairs well with some of the stories in Her Body and Other Stories.
+This book reminded me of growing up southern baptist in Texas, after September 11th.
+Really beautiflly written, and quite melancholy.

+15. **All Systems Red** — Martha Wells

+    Pretty fun book about a "murderbot" who would rather be watching tv dramas than shooting anything.
+I'm looking forward to the next few books.

 ## 2017 <a name="2017"></a>